 Cycle Activation: Sensors

 The Litter-Robot 4 features two sensors; a Curtain Type Sensor, consisting of 3 motion “eyes” located at the entry of the Globe.
 This sensor detects the cat entering the litter box and activates the unit for a cleaning cycle.
 The other sensor is a Smart Weight-Scale Type Sensor at the bottom of the unit.
-This Smart sensor registers the presence of a cat inside, it records the weight of the cat and also activates the Litter-Robot 4 when weight is sensed inside.
+This Smart sensor registers the presence of a cat inside, it records the weight of the cat, and also activates the Litter-Robot 4 when weight is sensed inside.
 We could say that both types of sensors complement each other and ensure the activation of the device, safely.
 The Litter-Robot 3 on the other hand, features a weight scale sensor at the bottom of the Globe that only activates when a cat steps on the step or when the feline is inside the unit.
+Regarding the sensors with both Litter Robots 3 and 4, you must reset the unit every time you add new cat litter or when you empty the waste drawer to refine the accuracy of the cat’s detection.

 The location of the nightlight in the Litter-Robot 4 is safer and more effective because it’s located at the entry, with the lights pointing directly to the litter bed.
 With the Litter-Robot 3 Connect, the night light was located on the underside of the Bonnet.
 Since the Bonnet needs to be removed periodically to clean the Globe, this small electronic piece could get damaged if not careful.